arroyv/gym-simplifiedtetris/gym_simplifiedtetris/agents/README.md

 ***- landing height + eroded cells - row transitions - column transitions -4 x holes - cumulative wells***

-Similarly to how Colin Fahey implemented Dellacherie's agent, ties are broken by selecting the action with the largest priority.
-Deviations from and to the left of the centre of the grid are rewarded, and rotations are punished.
+Similar to how Colin Fahey implemented Dellacherie's agent, ties are broken by selecting the action with the largest priority.
+Deviations from and to the left of the center of the grid are rewarded, and rotations are punished.
 See [run_heuristic_agent.py](https://github.com/OliverOverend/gym-simplifiedtetris/blob/master/run_heuristic_agent.py) for an example of how to use it.

 <p align="center">
     <img src="https://github.com/OliverOverend/gym-simplifiedtetris/raw/master/assets/20x10_4_heuristic.gif" width="500">